-A more specific health and safety induction is to be delivered to NCS, Princes Trust and College students in certain working areas (e.g. kitchens, labs, machine shops, workshops etc.) to ensure that they are informed of area specific hazards, risks and controls.
+A more specific health and safety induction is to be delivered to Princes Trust and College students in certain working areas (e.g. kitchens, labs, machine shops, workshops, the Farming, Animal, Equestrian, Forestry and Outdoor pursuits departments such as the WPA etc. to ensure that they are informed of area specific hazards, risks and controls.